Limoges Porcelain and Marks

-The shape is there, but an artisan then has to decorate the individual object, add tiny hinges if needed, to any one of the figurines, pill boxes or other porcelain product you’ll find bearing the Limoges porcelain marks.
+The shape is there, but an artisan then has to decorate the individual object, add tiny hinges if needed, to anyone of the figurines, pillboxes or other porcelain products you’ll find bearing the Limoges marks.

 Once the artist completes his or her work using the special paints used on porcelain, the product goes through another firing process.
 This long production process is what makes Limoges porcelain collectible.
 By the end of the process, like snowflakes, no two products will turn out the same.
 So when a collector speaks of having a one-of-a-kind item, this will be the truth.

 The real boost to Limoges Porcelain production came when royalty gave its seal of approval.

 Shortly after the first Limoges factory was established, Louis XVI bought it.
 For a time, production was still limited due to restrictions on the production of porcelain products.
 The French Revolution brought an end to these restrictions and Limoges flourished in the wake.

 Once again, its physical placement played a huge role: a mixture of its proximity to the essential ingredients, as well as its general accessibility by land or water.